Valentine Strudwick: Early life

 Strudwick was born in Dorking on Valentine's Day 1900 to laundress Louisa Strudwick and gardener Jesse Strudwick, receiving his name from the holiday.
 He lived with his parents and five siblings in Orchard Road.
 He attended at St Paul's School, but left school at the age of 13 to work at a brewery in Croydon, according to his father.

 Military service

 In January 1915, aged 14, Strudwick enlisted in the army to serve in the First World War, falsely claiming to be 18.
 (Note: Strudwick's father claimed his son enlisted in October 1914.)
 His father said that he had walked from his home to London to enlist but was initially refused.
 He later returned and was accepted.
 After six weeks of training, he was sent to the Western Front, disembarking in France on 12 August 1915 as a rifleman in the 8th Battalion, Rifle Brigade.
 Shortly after arriving, two of his friends were killed in action and Strudwick was gassed.
 He recovered in Sheerness for three months before returning to combat.
-On 14 January 1916, one month before his 16th birthday, Strudwick was killed by a shell near Boezinge.
+On 14 January 1916, one month before his 16th birthday, Strudwick was killed by a shell near Boezinge, Belgium.
 He was buried at Essex Farm Cemetery.